Synthesizing SystemVerilog with Yosys on WSL

 yosys synth.ys

-You will see a massive wall of text fly by.
-This is Yosys working its magic!
-It’s analyzing the logic, optimizing away dead code, identifying your THRESHOLD parameter, and constructing the circuit graph.
+You'll see a wall of text fly by — that's Yosys analyzing the logic, optimizing away dead code, identifying your THRESHOLD parameter, and constructing the circuit graph.

 Step 4: View Your Hardware Schematic

-Because we are on WSL, viewing the SVG file directly from the terminal can be tricky without an X-Server.
-The easiest way to view it is to open the file in your Windows web browser.
+On WSL, viewing an SVG straight from the terminal is tricky without an X-server.
+The easiest path is opening the file in your Windows browser:

 explorer.exe glitch_filter_schematic.svg